voxpupuli/puppet-icingaweb2/README.md

 ##### `ensure`
 Enable or disable module.
 Defaults to `present`

+##### `git_repository`
+The generictts module is installed by cloning the git repository.
+Set a git repository URL.
+Defaults to github.

 ##### `git_revision`
 The generictts module is installed by cloning the git repository.
 Set either a branch or a tag name, eg. `master` or